ThunderFly-aerospace/TF-AEROSCALE/README.md

 * Polar measurement (Lift and drag)
 * Airspeed and groundspeed measurement
 * RPM measurement (In case of rotor)
+* Use on a car roof or in a wind tunnel

 ![Base with strain gauges](doc/img/complete.png)